ThatBlueDevil/Bleus/Ninja Legends/README.md

+## Bugs:
-## Disclaimer: If you die sometimes the script will stop working, if this occurs please re-run it! ##
+  If you die sometimes the script will stop working.
+  You may get kicked for an unexpected error.
+##